WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Acknowledgments

-This research is partly supported by NSF IIS-1909644, ARO Grant W911NF1810295, ARO Grant W911NF2210010, NSF IIS-1822477, NSF CMMI-2024688, NSF IUSE-2013451 and DHHS-ACL Grant 90IFDV0017-01-00.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the NSF, ARO, DHHS or the U.S. Government.
+This research is partly supported by NSF IIS-1909644, ARO Grant W911NF1810295, ARO Grant W911NF2210010, NSF CMMI-2024688 and NSF IUSE-2013451.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of ARO, NSF or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes not withstanding any copyright annotation thereon.